-This is the story of Allison, an American who marries an Italian and moves to Orvieto, a medieval hilltown in Italy’s Lazio region.
+This is the story of Allison, an American who marries an Italian and moves to Orvieto, a medieval hilltown in Italy’s Umbria region.
 She’s built a life there working in her husband’s vineyards, until she’s forced to reexamine everything she believed.

 Foreign Encounters anthology

 Laura is a cautious woman who recalls a chance encounter on a long-ago train headed from Florence to Rome.